RileyHutch/project4_team1/README.md

 ## Data Visualizations

 Below are some of the data visualizations we used to review and compare the features from our dataset.

+For intial review of the dataset, we used Matplotlib to create visualizations to analyze patient counts against each of the features.
+In the following visualization we used patient counts to compare the various symptoms accounted by patients.

 ![image](https://github.com/user-attachments/assets/e278518f-5f70-4591-bcf2-82e2c0ecc38c)